-&lt;sup>46 Elizabeth McMillian, California Colonial: the Spanish and Rancho Revival Styles (Atglen: Schiffer Publishing, 2002), pp. 31-32.
+&lt;sup>59 Elizabeth McMillian, California Colonial: the Spanish and Rancho Revival Styles (Atglen: Schiffer Publishing, 2002), pp. 31-32.

-&lt;sup>47 Bridget Maley, "Exposition Church' Inspired by the Swiss," The New Fillmore, http://newfillmore.com/2015/05/01/exposition-church-inspired-by-the-swiss/ Bridget Maley, "Exposition Church' Inspired by the Swiss," The New Fillmore; "Shea & Lofquist, Architects (Partnership)," Pacific Coast Architecture Database, http://pcad.lib.washington.edu/firm/790/ have successfully retained the several features which the Mission fathers introduced in the old abode [sic] buildings and have studiously avoided embellishment or enlargement of the simple lines which have made the Mission architecture a distinctive and altogether picturesque type in California buildings."
+&lt;sup>60 Bridget Maley, "Exposition Church' Inspired by the Swiss," The New Fillmore, http://newfillmore.com/2015/05/01/exposition-church-inspired-by-the-swiss/ Bridget Maley, "Exposition Church' Inspired by the Swiss," The New Fillmore; "Shea & Lofquist, Architects (Partnership)," Pacific Coast Architecture Database,

+Shea & Lofquist's design for the Bank of Italy building was created as part of a design competition of leading architects of the day and was widely acclaimed upon its opening in 1908.
+In the May 1909 issue of The Architect and Engineer of California, the firm's work on the new Mission Dolores Church was also praised, stating, "the architects have successfully retained the several features which the Mission fathers introduced in the old abode [sic] buildings and have studiously avoided embellishment or enlargement of the simple lines which have made the Mission architecture a distinctive and altogether picturesque type in California buildings."

 Upon Frank Shea's death in 1929, the American Art Annual published an obituary in memory of the late architect, observing, "For thirty years he was one of the leading architects of San Francisco, being city architect for two years following the fire when he designed and supervised the building of the City Hall of Justice.
 He was best known for the Catholic Churches he designed in all parts of Calif."